Charities receiving donated food

 Questions and Answers

-Do charities handling and distributing food parcels or other donated food have to register as a food business?
+Why do charities have to register as a food business?

-Yes, under the food hygiene legislation, food businesses are required to register the business with the local environmental health office (EHO) as this serves to notify the inspectors of the food activities being carried out in each premises.
+Under the food hygiene legislation, all food businesses are required to register with the local environmental health office as this serves to notify the inspectors of the food activities being carried out in each premises.

 What does this registration process involve?

-To register a food business, contact the local EHO (EHO contact details) who will send out a registration form.
+To register a food business, contact the environmental health officer (EHO) in the locality (full list available here) who will send you out a registration form.
 Once completed, return the form to the office.
 An EHO will schedule an inspection based on the types of activities carried out.
-Enforcement of food legislation is carried out by EHOs for the Food Safety Authority of Ireland (FSAI).
+There is no charge for registration.

-Does a charity handling and distributing food parcels (other donated food) have to comply with food/hygiene legislation?
+Does a charity have to comply with food hygiene legislation?

-Yes, it is essential that any food business (including charities) comply with the food hygiene legislation to ensure that the food it supplies/serves is safe.
+Yes, it is essential that all food businesses (including charities) comply with the food hygiene legislation to ensure that the food they supply/serve is safe.
 The food hygiene legislation is Regulation (EC) No 852/2004.